ekhadley/hp_rpg2/instructions/instructions.md

 - **Year 4: Eureka Moment**: Once per long rest, you can choose to succeed on one MA-based skill check (Investigation, History of Magic, Arithmancy, Ancient Runes, Perception) as if you had rolled a natural 20.

 #### Slytherin Abilities
-- **Year 1: Cunning**: Once per long rest, you can reroll any SG-based check (Persuasion, Deception, Intimidation).
+- **Year 1: Cunning**: Once per long rest, you can reroll any failed SG-based check.
 - **Year 4: Resourceful Magic**: Once per long rest, you may attempt to cast any one spell you have seen successfully cast within the last 24 hours, even if it is not in your spellbook.
-You must still meet the MS cost and make the spellcasting check (potentially at Disadvantage if it's far above your level).
+You must still meet the MS cost and make the spellcasting check.

 ### Dice Mechanics
-- **Checks**: Roll a d20 + relevant stat modifier + proficiency bonus (if proficient) vs. a Difficulty Class (DC) to determine success.
+- **Checks**: Roll `d20 + Stat Modifier + PM (if proficient)` vs. a Difficulty Class (DC) to determine success.
 - **Proficiency Bonus**: Increases with year:
-  - Year 1: +0
+  - Year 1: +1
-  - Year 2–3: +1
+  - Year 2–3: +2
-  - Year 4–6: +2
+  - Year 4–6: +3
-  - Year 7: +3
+  - Year 7: +4
-- **Spellcasting**: To cast a spell, roll d20 + MP modifier + proficiency bonus (if proficient in the spell’s category) vs. the spell’s DC.
-MS cost is spent regardless of success or failure.
+- **Spellcasting**: To cast a spell, roll `d20 + MP Modifier + PM (if proficient in the spell’s category)` vs. the spell’s DC.
+MS cost is spent **regardless** of success or failure.
-- **Saving Throws**: When targeted by a spell or effect requiring resistance, roll d20 + relevant stat modifier (specified by the spell/effect) vs. the caster's Spell Save DC (`8 + Caster's MP Modifier + Caster's Proficiency Bonus`) or a set DC for environmental effects.
+- **Saving Throws**: When targeted by a spell or effect requiring resistance, roll `d20 + Stat Modifier (specified by the spell/effect)` vs. the caster's Spell Save DC (`8 + Caster's MP Modifier + Caster's Prof Bonus`) or a set DC for environmental effects.

 ### Hit Points and Physical Health
-- **Taking Damage**: HP is reduced by attacks, hazards, or certain strenuous activities (like Hufflepuff's Perseverance).
+- **Taking Damage**: HP is reduced by attacks, hazards, or certain strenuous activities.
 - **Critical State**: At 0 HP, a character falls unconscious and is incapacitated.
 Further damage while unconscious may lead to death (GM discretion or specific rules for lasting injuries).
   - **Instant Death**: Certain effects, such as the *Avada Kedavra* curse, cause instant, permanent death on a failed save, bypassing the unconscious state.
+  - **Stabilization**: Spells like *Episkey* restore HP as described in the spellbook.
+Reviving a character at 0 HP requires a healing spell, potion, or physical assistance.
 - **Recovery**:
   - **Short Rest** (1 hour): Regain HP equal to `2d6 + PP Modifier`.
   - **Long Rest** (8 hours): Regain all lost HP.
-- **Healing Magic**: Spells like *Episkey* restore HP as described in the spellbook.
-Stabilizing a character at 0 HP typically requires a successful MA check (DC 10) or a healing spell.

 ### Spell Mechanics
 - **Spell Difficulty & Cost**: Spells are categorized with corresponding DCs and MS costs: